 As your business grows and your financial management needs become more complex, the question of whether you need a CFO, especially if you already have a Controller and a bookkeeper, becomes increasingly relevant.
+What is the value of a CFO?
 This is a critical consideration, particularly as businesses reach a stage where simply maintaining the books is no longer enough to ensure long-term success.
 To answer this question, it’s essential to understand the distinct roles of a Controller and a CFO, how they differ, and why both are crucial to the financial health and strategic direction of a business.

 Understanding the Role of a Controller